MihlaliKota/Stellar_Workshop_Template_01/README.md

 App won’t start:
 Make sure dependencies are installed with npm install.

+## Site

+To view the site you can visit this link https://stellar-workshop-template-01-2721-v1ylo23x0.vercel.app/

 ## Next Steps

 Now that you’ve built an enhanced marketplace, try adding: